mahima13082000/Super-Store-Sales-Dashboard/README.md

 3 Explore Dashboard: Explore the different visuals and insights provided in the dashboard.
 Interact with the filters and slicers to dive deeper into the data.

+4 Create second page for forecasting for 15 Days.